 Louis C.K.
 Gets Standing Ovation at Hollywood Bowl During Netflix Festival

-In 2026, Louis C.K. headlined the Hollywood Bowl as part of the Netflix is a Joke comedy festival — nearly a decade after five women accused him of sexual misconduct and FX cut ties with him entirely.
-The show was the final stop of his worldwide "Ridiculous" tour.
-The iconic venue was roughly 75 percent full, mostly male fans in their 20s and 30s, who came to life after four opening acts cleared the stage.
+In 2026, Louis C.K. headlined the Hollywood Bowl as part of the Netflix Is a Joke comedy festival, nearly a decade after five women accused him of sexual misconduct and FX cut ties with him.
+The Hollywood Reporter described the show as the final stop of his worldwide Ridiculous tour.
+The venue was roughly 75 percent full, mostly with male fans in their 20s and 30s, after four opening acts warmed up the room.

-Netflix will release his upcoming special, also called Ridiculous, on the platform this summer.
+Netflix will release his upcoming special, also called Ridiculous, this summer.
 C.K. directs and executive produces it himself.
-He also released a novel, Ingram, which was sold as the sole merch item at the show.
+He also released a novel, Ingram, sold as the sole merch item at the show.
 Eight years of grinding smaller venues and side projects led him back to one of L.A.'s most iconic stages.

-Gobble's Take: A 75-percent-full Hollywood Bowl and a Netflix deal says the comeback is real, whether you're comfortable with that or not.
+Gobble's Take: A 75-percent-full Hollywood Bowl and a Netflix deal says the comeback is real, whether you are comfortable with that or not.

 Source: Hollywood Reporter

-Kylie Minogue's three-part Netflix documentary, titled Kylie, is coming on May 20, and the first trailer packs almost 40 years of her career into two and a half minutes.
-It covers the early soap opera days, the climb to pop superstardom, the breast cancer battle, the tabloids, and the loss of loved ones.
-Her younger sister Dannii appears in the clip saying, "We didn't know if she was ever going to be well again."
-Kylie follows with: "Music kept us going."
-There's also a well-placed expletive that, per Billboard, would make her Australian compatriots proud.
+Kylie Minogue's three-part Netflix documentary, titled Kylie, is coming on May 20, 2026, and the first trailer packs almost 40 years of her career into two and a half minutes.
+Billboard says the series covers the early soap-opera days, the climb to pop superstardom, the breast cancer battle, the detractors, and the loss of loved ones.
+Dannii Minogue appears in the clip saying the family did not know whether Kylie would ever be well again.
+Kylie follows with the line: "Music kept us going."

 Source: Billboard